 Turkey Segment-Seaboard owns a 50 percent non-controlling voting interest in Butterball, LLC ("Butterball").
 The other 50 percent ownership interest is owned by a group consisting of Maxwell Farms, LLC, Goldsboro Milling Company and GM Acquisition LLC (collectively, the "Maxwell Group") based in North Carolina.
 Butterball is a vertically integrated producer, processor and marketer of branded and non-branded turkeys, and other turkey products.
 Butterball has five processing plants and numerous live production and feed milling operations located in North Carolina, Arkansas, Missouri and Kansas.
-Butterball produces approximately 1 billion pounds of turkey each year, and the company supplies its products to more than 30 countries.
-Butterball is a national supplier to retail and foodservice outlets and also exports products to Mexico and overseas.
+Butterball produces approximately one billion pounds of turkey each year.
+Butterball is a national supplier to retail and foodservice outlets and also exports products to Mexico and numerous other foreign markets.
+On December 31, 2012, Butterball purchased the assets of Gusto Packing Company, Inc., a pork and turkey further processor located in Montgomery, Illinois.